Archived: Previous Version

 Original Release Date: February 2004

 This version of this topic is currently archived and inactive.
 It should be used for historical purposes only.

 Archived: Recommendation Summary

-Internet Citation: Final Update Summary: Depression in Children and Adolescents: Screening.
+Internet Citation: Final Update Summary: Pancreatic Cancer: Screening.
 U.S. Preventive Services Task Force.
-July 2019.
+August 2019.